aather/autobench/README.md

 ## AutoBench Setup

 - $ git clone https://github.com/aather/autobench.git
-- $ cd autobench; ./setup.sh
+- $ cd autobench;
+- $ ./setup.sh

 **setup.sh** Script installs all required packages and configure autobench environment.
-It is recommended to review **setup.sh" script and, if possible, install it in a virtualbox VM, to avoid accidently overwriting system configuration.
+There is not much error checking performed in setup.sh script.
+It's only purpose is to quickly setup a demo environment to play with it.
+I suggest reviewing **setup.sh" script and, if possible, clone autobench repository in a virtualbox VM to avoid accidently overwriting system configuration.
 Script **setup.sh** will also install sample test reports that can be viewed via web brower by visiting:

  **http://ipaddress/AMIbench/index.php**